Starfish Digestive System: Uncovering the Mysteries

 • Pyloric Stomach: As the partially digested prey moves past the cardiac stomach, it enters the pyloric stomach.
 Here, the digestion process continues, aided by the abundant enzymes and further breakdown of food particles.

-An understanding of the starfish’s external features and internal structures provides a glimpse into the wonders of its digestive system.
+Understanding the starfish’s external features and internal structures provides a glimpse into the wonders of its digestive system.
 Next time you encounter a starfish, remember the hidden complexity beneath its seemingly simple appearance.

 The Role Of The Digestive System